 The buyer gets this kind of foreign exchange reserves & exchange value of the Rupee in relation to other country's currencies.
-Currencies should only be exchanged with RBI or its authorised banks.
+Currencies warnings.
+By means of these instructions, the central bank may increase or decrease the should only be exchanged with RBI or its volume of credit.